scraggo/scraggo.github.io/content/drafts/meet.md

 ## Personality Tests

 These tests provide starting places to help you begin to define this broad thing known as your "personality."
-Psychologists have attempted to narrow it down from from hundreds (if not thousands) of traits that most concisely tell who we are.
-At best, these tests can provide valuable insights into our selves.
+Psychologists have attempted to determine which traits best define us and are most stable throughout our lives.
+The tests below can provide valuable insights into our selves, some of the benefits including:

-The benefits include:
 - Understanding our strengths and weaknesses which can help you choose a career path
 - Highlighting traits that may cause imbalances.
 For example: do you tend to prioritize the needs of others over your own?
 - Relate better to others: